junhyeokahn/zmq-protobuf/README.md

 # zmq-protobuf
-communication between python and cpp  using zeromq and protobuf
+Examples of communication protocol between python and c++ using zmq & protobuf